Overview of Static Files and JavaScript Bundlers

 Compression

-Django Compressor is the library we use to handle compilation of less files and the minification of js and compiled css files.
+Django Compressor is the library we use to handle compilation of scss (and less) files and the minification of no-bundler js and compiled css files.

 Compressor blocks are defined inside the {% compress css %}{% endcompress %} or {% compress js %}{% endcompress %} blocks in Django templates.
 Each block will be processed as one unit during the different steps of compression.